titumozammel/human-energy-economics/README.md

 However, effective application requires more than knowledge alone.

 Knowledge must be understood.
 Understanding must be informed by judgment and experience.
 Wisdom guides what should be done, why it should be done, when it should be done, and how it should be applied.
-Capability enables effective action, while Human Energy provides the capacity to apply that capability.
-Organizational Enablement creates the conditions in which individual and organizational capability can actually be converted into execution.
+Capability enables effective action. **Human Energy provides the cognitive, emotional, and physical capacity required to apply that capability.** Organizational Enablement creates the conditions in which individual and organizational capability can actually be converted into effective application and sustained execution.

+### Knowledge-to-Application Logic

-The resulting logic is:
+The knowledge and capability progression is:

 ```text
 Knowledge